madol-abraham/Formative2-Data-Preprocessing_group4/README.md

 ## Assignment Overview

-In this assignment, we were tasked to work with two real-world datasets that contained overlapping but different features.
-Our goal was to augment, merge, and enhance the data while ensuring consistency in a machine learning pipeline.
+For this assignment, we were tasked with working with two real-world datasets that contained overlapping but different features.
+We aimed to augment, merge, and enhance the data while ensuring consistency in a machine learning pipeline.

 This assignment assessed our ability to: